jdboris/amp-stack-blog-cms/README.md

-# amp-stack-blog-template
+# amp-stack-blog-boilerplate
-A customizable template to make any type of blog.
+A generic blog website template.
 Built on the AMP stack and Bootstrap.

 ![Example](https://i.imgur.com/FdLHhwo.png)